dharm1k987/SCARBOROUGH-NEWCOMERS/How-To/INFO.md

 Assuming you are already in **Team20**, run:

 - `cd QueryBITool`
-- `npm start`
+- `npm start` # this should open a webpage localhost:3000

 **Tests**

 While keeping the query application running, in another terminal, navigate again to `QueryBITool` and run `npm test`.
+If it asks, press `a` to run all tests.

 #### Login Info